sodadata/docs/soda/quick-start-soda-core.md

 * Replace `my_database_name` with the name of your PostgreSQL database.
 * Note that `connection:` is a header, not a field.
 * All values are required.
 * Consider using environment variables to securely store the values of your username and password.
-Refer to Soda SQL documentation for details on [setting system variables]({% link soda-sql/warehouse.md %}#provide-credentials-as-system-variables).
+Refer to [Configure Soda Core]({% link soda-core/configuration.md %}#provide-credentials-as-system-variables) for details.

 ## Write a check and run a scan